-Investments and broker accounts denominated in foreign currencies outstanding at December 31, 2021 and 2020 were converted to the US dollar at the applicable foreign exchange rates quoted as of December 31, 2021 and 2020, respectively.
+Investments and broker accounts denominated in foreign currencies outstanding on December 31, 2022 and 2021 were converted to the US dollar at the applicable foreign exchange rates quoted as of December 31, 2022 and 2021, respectively.
 The resulting foreign exchange gains and losses are included in net appreciation (depreciation) in fair value of investments in the accompanying financial statements.